actions-on-google/actions-on-google-nodejs/README.md

 # Actions On Google Client Library

-This Actions On Google client library makes it easy to create your actions for the Google Assistant.
+This Actions On Google client library makes it easy to create your apps for the Google Assistant.

 The client library supports both the Actions SDK webhook and API.ai fulfillment.